Skip to main content

 What are protein requirements for pregnancy?

 Pregnancy increases protein needs for fetal and maternal tissue.
 Guidelines typically add about 25 g per day during pregnancy (and ~25 g for lactation).
-This protein calculator has a "Pregnant" and "Lactating" toggle that adds 25 g each to your activity-based target.
-Protein requirements for pregnancy vary by trimester; discuss with your provider or dietitian.
+Use the Pregnant and Lactating toggles here (+25 g each on top of your activity-based target).
+Needs vary by trimester; discuss with your provider or dietitian.

 What is the RDA of protein by age?